 In the first (upper) example, where only two propositions P and Q are involved there are only four possible combinations of truth values to be considered.
-And that makes it easy to discover that no combination makes both premises true and the conclusion false.

 In the second case, for each of those four combinations R may be true or false, so the total number of possibilities is doubled.
 But it is still a finite discrete set and can be examined exhaustively to see whether it is possible for both premises to be true and the conclusion false.
 I assume the answer is obvious for anyone looking at this who understands "or" and "not".
-Checking for validity in propositional calculus involves exhaustive search through finite sets of discrete possibilities, so it it is easy to program computers to do this.
+Because checking for validity in propositional calculus involves exhaustive search through finite sets of discrete possibilities it is easy to program computers to do this.

 Things get more complex if the propositional variables, e.g. P, Q, etc. instead of being restricted to two possible truth values (T and F) can take other intermediate values, or even vary continuously.
-The simple discrete reasoning, based on truth-tables, using or and not etc., will have to be replaced by something mathematically much more complex.
+The simple discrete reasoning, based on truth-tables, using or and not etc., will be replaced by something mathematically much more complex.

-(a topic investigated by Tarski, Zadeh and others -- "Fuzzy Logic" https://en.wikipedia.org/wiki/Fuzzy\logic)
+(a topic investigated by Tarski, Zadeh and others -- "Fuzzy Logic" https://en.wikipedia.org/wiki/Fuzzy logic)